tkoz0/janko.at-puzzle-scraping/README.md

 # instructions

-Note: all paths are relative to the root of this repository.
+Note: all paths are given relative to the root of this repository, but you must run them in the `/parser` directory because they have hardcoded relative paths.

 1. Run `./download_site.sh` to save the website to `www.janko.at` using `wget`.
 2. Run `python3 ./parser/extract_data.py` to extract the data portion from the